Benfxmth/patching-64-bit-bootloaders/README.md

 Step 4: Open the decrypted bootloader in IDA Pro 64 and set Processor type to `ARM Little-endian`.
 Once that is done, click Select all in Edit toolbar and type "C" to convert to readable disassembly.

-Step 5: Find `image4_property_callback_interposer` by going to Search, immediate value..., and find the immediate value `0x4348`.
+Step 5: Find `image4_property_callback_interposer` by going to Search > immediate value..., and find the immediate value `0x4348`.
 In graph mode, go to the top of the function, click on `STP X29, X30` in the beginning of the function, then click on Edit > Patch program > Change byte and change `FD 7B BF A9 FD 03 00 91` to `00 00 80 D2 C0 03 5F D6`.

 Step 6: On Stage 2 bootloaders (iBoot and iBEC), you also need to patch `debug-enabled` and `development-cert`.
 Search for `debug-enabled`, click on the first `BL` for both `debug-enabled` and `development-cert`, and change the first 4 bytes to `20 00 80 D2`.
 Click Program > Apply patches to input file... to save the patched iBoot.